 Nowadays, just about everyone looking to buy or sell real estate begins their search online.

-And a small handful of websites seem to be dominating the home buying process, including oddly-named real estate tech companies.
+And a small handful of websites seem to be dominating the home buying space, including oddly-named real estate tech companies.

 I use these websites all the time when researching real estate, but never actually knew the details behind their names.
 So here goes.

-- Used to come up with their famous Zestimate
+- It relates to the zillions of data points used to come up with their famous Zestimate

-- Appealing to the emotional side of homeownership
+- And also happens to rhyme with the word pillow, which appears to the emotional side of homeownership

-The company’s stock is currently valued at a whopping $2.72 billion.
-Well done Zillow.
+The publicly traded company’s stock is currently valued at a whopping $23 billion.
+Well done Zillow, well done.

 Redfin Is an Empty Vessel, Among Other Things

-- If you shuffle the words you can make the word friend or finder
+- If you shuffle the words around you can make the word friend or finder

-- Though it seems the company just liked how it looked and sounded
+- But it seems the company just liked how it looked and sounded

 Another growing superpower in the real estate space is Redfin, which has an even stranger name.